API and clients

 The Pebble daemon exposes an API (HTTP over a unix socket) to allow remote clients to interact with the daemon.
 It can start and stop services, add configuration layers to the plan, and so on.

-If pebble run is started with the --http <address> option, Pebble also allows access to “untrusted” HTTP endpoints using the given TCP address (see API access levels below).
+If pebble run is started with the --http <address> option, Pebble also exposes open-access HTTP endpoints using the given TCP address (see API access levels below).

 There is currently no official documentation for the API at the HTTP level (apart from the code itself!); most users will interact with it via the Pebble command line interface or by using the Go or Python clients.